CLI Reference

 akeyless configureFlags

---profile[=default]: The profile name to be configure
+--profile[=default]: The profile name to configure

 --access-id: Access ID